hummosa/Thalamus/README.md

 python Run.py to run Thalamus on a series of tasks.

 It takes the following arguments (or can just omit and use default values):
 * dataset: string, pass 'neurogym' or 'split_mnist' to use either dataset.
+Default 'neurogym'
 * experiment_name: String.
 Determines which folder to create and uses this string to identify files saved for the run.
 * no_of_taks: Determines now many tasks to train on.
 Will automatically test on any remaining tasks using latent updates.
 * Seed: sets seed for RNG.